Life at Lavina

 Upcoming Events

 Build-Your-Own Bouquet Bar at Lavina — Bloom where you live!
 Join us for a Build-Your-Own Bouquet Bar where you can mix, match, and create a beautiful arrangement to take home with you!
 We can't wait to see what you create!
 Please express interest - it helps us plan better!
 Plus, you’ll get reminders.
-50 RSVPs
+50 RSVPd

 Build-Your-Own Bouquet Bar at Lavina